Treasury Inspector General for Tax Administration

 Contact: David Barnes

-WASHINGTON Ė The Internal Revenue Service (IRS) is making progress in the management of its employees (human capital) but faces continued challenges, according to a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- The Internal Revenue Service (IRS) needs to strengthen its processes to ensure manufacturer compliance with requirements for receiving the Qualifying Advanced Energy Project Credit (Advanced Energy Credit), according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.